-Study Groups: *Based on the results of WTSA, other tasks could be added to those listed in this Question and also in the other Questions. **In this document, the term “developing countries” is used in the generic sense and includes also countries with economies in transition and least developed countries.
+Study Groups: *Based on the results of WTSA, other tasks could be added to those listed in this Question and also in the other Questions. **In this document, the term “developing countries” is used in the generic sense and includes countries with economies in transition and least developed countries.

-Draft Question C/3
+Draft Question b/3

 Study of economic and policy factors relevant to the efficient provision of international telecommunication services